 An existential moment

-Some people have realised they prefer being at home doing hobbies, charity work or spending more time with their kids.
-Having done this during lockdown, they are reluctant to give it up and they want a better work/life balance.
-Going back to the office full-time means that they return to a life they are not sure they want any more.
+Some people have realized they prefer being at home doing hobbies, charity work, or spending more time with their kids.
+Having done this during the lockdown, they are reluctant to give it up and they want a better work/life balance.
+Going back to the office full-time means that they return to a life they are not sure they want anymore.

 What will the office be like now?